jhoward321/PythonP2PBotnet/README.md

 This P2P botnet requires Python 2.7 and the following Python libraries:
 * [Kademlia] - a Python implementation of the [Kademlia distributed hash table]
-* [Twisted] - an event-driven asynchronous network engine written in Python.
+* [Twisted] - an event-driven asynchronous network engine written in Python
 * [Python Xlib](https://github.com/python-xlib/python-xlib) - Python X library which is used by the keylogging module

 *Optional dependencies for non-tested modules:*